Competitive Pricing Intelligence

 Weekly AI-powered competitive pricing monitoring and strategy alerts.

 Monitor competitor pricing moves weekly and get Slack alerts when they make significant changes.
 Schedule Trigger (weekly, Wednesday 08:00 UTC) or manual Webhook.
 Apollo.io enriches competitor firmographic data.
-Researcher (Sonnet 4.6 + web_search) researches each competitor's pricing page, plan changes, discount campaigns, and market positioning via SplitInBatches per-competitor loop.
-Analyst (Opus 4.6) receives ONE aggregate call — cross-competitor pricing strategy analysis with 6-signal taxonomy (price_increase, price_decrease, new_tier, discount_campaign, freemium_launch, enterprise_shift), confidence ratings (HIGH/MEDIUM/LOW), change significance scoring (1-10), and per-competitor strategic recommendations (RESPOND/MONITOR/IGNORE).
+Researcher (the analysis model + web_search) researches each competitor's pricing page, plan changes, discount campaigns, and market positioning via SplitInBatches per-competitor loop.
+Analyst (the primary reasoning model) receives ONE aggregate call — cross-competitor pricing strategy analysis with 6-signal taxonomy (price_increase, price_decrease, new_tier, discount_campaign, freemium_launch, enterprise_shift), confidence ratings (HIGH/MEDIUM/LOW), change significance scoring (1-10), and per-competitor strategic recommendations (RESPOND/MONITOR/IGNORE).
 Formatter generates Notion weekly pricing intelligence report + Slack alerts for significant changes.
+We built this after a CEO prepared for a board pricing discussion using competitor pricing data that was 6 months old and manually collected.
+The agent monitors competitor pricing signals and delivers a structured comparison on demand.

 triggerWeekly01Config LoaderApollo + List02Researcherper competitorloop03Analyst6 Signals04FormatterReport + AlertsNotionWeekly ReportSlackSig.
 Alerts